callistachang/SLMDash/README.md

 Replace the values in `.env.example` with your own values and rename this file to `.env`.

-Run `poetry run black .` before committing to the repo to standardize the code formatting.
+Run `black .` before committing to the repo to standardize code formatting.

 ## Changelog